ArdaxHz/publoader-extensions/README.md

 #### None of the following methods called by the bot should accept parameters.

 - `get_updated_chapters(self) -> List[Chapter]` Returns a list of newly released chapters.
-- `get_all_chapters(self) -> List[Chapter]` Returns all the chapters available for a series, uploaded or not uploaded. *If the site does not support retrieving all the available chapters for a series, this should return an empty array.*
+- `get_all_chapters(self) -> List[Chapter]` Returns all the chapters available for a series, uploaded or not uploaded. ***Must be provided if possible.
+Returning None will skip checking if chapters have been removed, an empty list will remove the chapters for that series.***
 - `get_updated_manga(self) -> List[Manga]` Returns a list of untracked newly added series.
 - `run_at(self) -> datetime.time` A time object of when you want the extension to be run.
 As the bot is run hourly, having the minute set as anything other than zero will not run the extension.
 - `clean_at(self) -> Optional[List[int]]` The days you want to run the extension as if it is a fresh run.
 This allows the bot to check for duplicate chapters, chapters not uploaded and chapters needing to be deleted.
 Allowed values: `None` to disable this, `[]` for the default day (wednesday), an int value in the range 0-6 (inclusive) for the day of the week, e.g. `[0, 3]` for mondays and thursdays.